 How the Energy Bill Relief Scheme will affect businesses.

-The government’s Energy Bill Relief Scheme (EBRS) will provide a discount on wholesale gas and electricity prices for all non-domestic customers whose current gas and electricity bills have been significantly inflated in light of global energy prices.
+The government’s Energy Bill Relief Scheme (EBRS) will provide a cap on wholesale gas and electricity prices for all non-domestic customers whose current gas and electricity bills have been significantly inflated in light of global energy prices.
 This support will be equivalent to the Energy Price Guarantee put in place for households.

 Who does the Energy Bill Relief Scheme apply to?

 The EBRS applies to fixed contracts agreed on or after 1 December 2021 (government had previously announced 1 April 2022), as well as to deemed, variable and flexible tariffs and contracts.
 It will apply to energy usage from 1 October 2022 to 31 March 2023, running for an initial six-month period for all non-domestic energy users.
 The savings will be first seen in October bills, which are typically received in November.
 The EBRS scheme will change from 1 April 2023 and become the Energy Bills Discount Scheme (EBDS).

 The EBRS will apply to all non-domestic energy customers in England, Scotland and Wales.
 A parallel scheme, based on the same criteria and offering comparable support, will be established in Northern Ireland.